San Antonio Museum of Art#6 in Best Things To Do in San Antonio

 Visitors are consistently impressed by the rotating exhibits that feature work by renowned artists, such as Harry Bertoia.
 The museum also holds a variety of special events every year ranging from film series to children's programs.
 If you don't make it here on your own, you'll find that it's a featured stop on many of the best San Antonio tours.

-Sitting on the northern edge of downtown San Antonio, the San Antonio Museum of Art is open Tuesday, Friday and Saturday from 10 a.m. to 9 p.m.; Wednesday and Thursday from 10 a.m. to 5 p.m. and Sunday from 10 a.m. to 6 p.m.
-Adult admission costs $10, student admission costs $5 and children 12 and younger get in for free.
+Sitting on the northern edge of downtown San Antonio, the San Antonio Museum of Art is open Tuesday and Friday from 10 a.m. to 9 p.m. and Wednesday, Thursday, Saturday and Sunday from 10 a.m. to 5 p.m.
+Adult admission costs $20, student admission costs $12 and children 12 and younger get in for free.
+General admission is also free Tuesday from 4 to 9 p.m. and Sunday from 10 a.m. to noon.
 There's a large parking lot on-site where you can park for free; you can also choose to take bus No. 7, which stops across the street from the museum.
+The VIVA Culture bus also stops here.
 For more information, check out the museum's website.

 More Best Things To Do in San Antonio

 #1 Brackenridge Park

 When the River Walk seems too busy, seek refuge from the heat and the swarms of tourists in Brackenridge Park.
 Its 343 acres offer much in the way of relaxation: rustic stone bridges and shaded walkways are perfect for strolling, and the Japanese Tea Garden and San Antonio Botanical Garden beckon to botanists.
 Dress casual so you can take advantage of Brackenridge's jogging trails, golf course and athletic fields.
 The park also hosts outdoor concerts in the natural Sunken Garden Theater.
 In and around the park, you'll also find popular attractions like the San Antonio Zoo and the Witte Museum.